Actuarial Science

 NOTES:

-• If you are unable to complete STA130H1 in your first year of study, this requirement must be fulfilled with one of the following 0.5 credits to fulfill your 8.5-credit program requirements: STA314H1, ACT350H1, ACT455H1, ACT460H1, ACT466H1, STA457H1, STA414H1.
+1. If you are unable to complete STA130H1 in your first year of study, this requirement must be met with one of the following 0.5 credits to fulfill your 8.5-credit program requirements: ACT100H1 (for first- and second-year students only), ACT349H1, ACT350H1, ACT455H1, ACT460H1, ACT466H1, STA302H1, STA314H1, STA457H1, STA414H1.
+The course taken in lieu of STA130H1 cannot be one that is already being used to satisfy Requirement 9 in the completion requirements for Higher Years.

-• Students interested in actuarial practices should consider taking ACT371H1, ACT372H1, ACT470H1, ACT471H1, ACT473H1, ACT475H1.
+4. Students interested in actuarial practices should consider taking ACT371H1, ACT372H1, ACT470H1, ACT473H1, ACT475H1.

-• The University of Toronto requires that any student who is using a combination of programs to graduate (e.g. two majors, a major and two minors) must complete a total of at least 12.0 distinct credits that are used to satisfy program requirements.
+5. The University of Toronto requires that any student who is using a combination of programs to graduate (e.g. two majors, a major and two minors) must complete a total of at least 12.0 distinct credits that are used to satisfy program requirements.
 It is possible that a student with a combination of actuarial science major and statistics major may not comply with this 12.0 credit rule (depending on how students select their courses within the statistics major) and may need to take additional courses to satisfy this rule.
-If you have concerns or questions regarding this rule, please consult with the department.
+If you have concerns or questions regarding this rule, please consult with the department

 Actuarial Science Courses